The Blade (wrestler): Independent circuit (2000–present)

+In 2017, Parks formed a tag team with Andy Williams as The Butcher and the Blade.
+They made their debut in Pro Wrestling Rampage (PWR) on September 9, 2017, defeating the Upper Echelon (Colby Redd and P. B. Smooth) for the PWR Tag Team Championship.

+Starting in January 2018, the duo became a regular tag team in Buffalo, New York based Empire State Wrestling (ESW), calling the promotion their home and competing against teams involving Ultimo Dragon, Eddie Kingston, and Homicide.
+In April 2018, they made their Bar Wrestling debut teaming with Brody King in a losing effort against Eli Drake, Joey Ryan, and Kevin Martenson.
+They would later team with Tyler Bateman as "Two Butchers and the Blade" in Bar Wrestling's Trios Tournament losing to SoCal Uncensored (Christopher Daniels, Frankie Kazarian, and Scorpio Sky).
+On August 8, 2019, they made their Progress Wrestling debut losing to Aussie Open (Kyle Fletcher and Mark Davis) in a three-way tag team match with the Dark Order (Evil Uno and Stu Grayson).

+They continued to wrestle together on the independent circuit until Williams' death from on September 5, 2026.

 Ring of Honor (2007, 2012–2015)

 Guilmette first wrestled for Ring of Honor on April 13, 2007, defeating Mitch Franklin in a dark match.
-Years later, he would make his official debut for ROH on June 30, 2012, losing to Adam Cole.
+Years later, he returned to ROH on June 30, 2012, losing to Adam Cole.
 On February 16, 2013, Parks made his return, losing to former ROH World Tag Team Champion Charlie Haas.
 On the April 6, 2013, episode of Ring of Honor Wrestling, Parks was defeated by Roderick Strong.
 He continued to wrestle matches for Ring of Honor throughout 2014 and 2015.
 Parks made his final appearance for Ring of Honor on September 26, 2015, losing to Caprice Coleman on the ROH Reloaded Tour.

 Combat Zone Wrestling (2012–2016)

-Guilmette would make his first appearance for Combat Zone Wrestling on September 8, 2012, at the promotions annual Down with the Sickness event, defeating Kekoa.
-He would go on to make regular appearances for the promotion over the next four years.
-In 2015, Parks and his wife Cherry Bomb would align themselves with BLK Jeez, and form the villainous stable known as TV Ready.
-On December 12, 2015, at CZW's seventeenth annual Cage of Death event, TV Ready would go on to win the CZW World Tag Team Championship, defeating Dan Barry and Sozio.
+Guilmette made his first appearance for Combat Zone Wrestling on September 8, 2012, at the promotions annual Down with the Sickness event, defeating Kekoa.
+He went on to make regular appearances for the promotion over the next four years.
+In 2015, Parks and his wife Cherry Bomb aligned themselves with BLK Jeez, and form the villainous stable known as TV Ready.
+On December 12, 2015, at CZW's seventeenth annual Cage of Death event, TV Ready went on to win the CZW World Tag Team Championship, defeating Dan Barry and Sozio.
 On May 14, 2016, TV Ready lost the CZW World Tag Team Championship to Da Hit Squad at Prelude to Violence 2016, the match was also Parks' final appearance for CZW after signing with Total Nonstop Action Wrestling.

 On September 10, 2016, Guilmette returned to CZW using his Braxton Sutter ring name for their annual Down with the Sickness event, teaming with BLK Jeez as TV Ready to challenge for the CZW World Tag Team Championship against Da Hit Squad, in a losing effort.